 - Make a call to the API.

 - Run the script from any posix shell environment to make a call to ZOLOZ API.

 -cspecifies your client Id.
 "2188000123456789" that is used in the snippet above is a dummy one.
-You need to replace it with the one that you has aquired from the ZOLOZ portal.
+You need to replace it with the one that you obtained from the ZOLOZ portal.

 -Pspecifies your merchant private key. "merchant_private_key.pem" in the snippet above is the dummy file path of the private key.
 You need to replace it with the path of your real private key, of which the corresponding public key has been registered in the ZOLOZ portal.

 -Kspecifies the content of the ZOLOZ public key.
 'MIIBIj...QIDAQAB' in the snippet above is the dummy content of the ZOLOZ public key.
-You need to replace it with the one that you has aquired from the ZOLOZ portal.
+You need to replace it with the one that you obtained from the ZOLOZ portal.

 -aspecifies the path of the API.
 In the snippet above, the authentication test API is specified for demonstration.